 - 2 teaspoons pumpkin pie spice

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- Spread 4 cups over the bottom of your prepared pan and press flat.
+- Spread 4 cups of crisp mixture over the bottom of your prepared skillet and press flat.
 Set the remaining crisp mixture aside.

 - Pour the pumpkin mixture on top of the layer of crisp in the skillet.

 - Sprinkle the remaining crisp mixture over top of the pumpkin.